 Parking is FREE.
 Limited reserved car parking is provided for UniLodge at Curtin residents.
 Permits are compulsory and available from UniLodge reception.

-You are allowed to have guests visit you at UniLodge.
-As this is a secure student accommodation building, all residents are required to meet their guests at the entrance door as this door is only accessible by a resident swipe card/key.
-If your visitor is staying overnight, you need to register them with reception.
+You can have guests visit you at UniLodge.
+As this is a secure student accommodation building, all residents are required to meet their guests at the entrance door as this is only accessible by a resident swipe card/key.
+If your guest is staying after 10pm, this is classified as an overnight guest and you will be required to fill out an application at reception.

 Once you have signed a contract for your room, there is a $100 room move administration fee plus a departure clean fee should you decide to move to a different room within on-campus housing.
 Room moves are subject to availability.